The Official Bio

 Now, after a few false steps and a lot of support from friends and fellow writers, the first four Jared Mckean books, Racing the Devil, A Cup Full of Midnight, River of Glass, and A Taste of Blood and Ashes are published with The Permanent Press.
 The first three are available as audio books by Blackstone Audio, and the first two have been translated into German by Rowohlt.
 In 2011, I was a contributor to Now Write!
 Mysteries, a collection of exercises released by Tarcher Penguin for writers of crime fiction.

 I do freelance developmental editing and teach a series of writing workshops.
-For a while, I served in a number of volunteer positions: president of our local Sisters in Crime chapter, president of the Southeastern Chapter of Mystery Writers of America. and Special Programs Coordinator of the Killer Nashville Thriller, Mystery, and Crime Literature Conference, Clay Stafford’s brainchild.
+For more than a decade, I’ve served in a number of volunteer positions: president of our Middle Tennessee Sisters in Crime chapter, president of the Southeastern Chapter of Mystery Writers of America. and Special Programs Coordinator of the Killer Nashville Thriller, Mystery, and Crime Literature Conference, Clay Stafford‘s brainchild.
 Now I’m happy serving as a member of these writers organizations and stepping away from the demands of being a conference volunteer to focus on my own writing and teaching.
 Within the next year or so, I hope to offer my workshops as a resource for those who prefer to learn online.